Wednesday, 2 February 2022

 4. Change: a wish to do things better in the future and backing this up with appropriate change in how we act

 5. Making amends: this is for the mistakes and sins already made.
 While it is good to say that we will not repeat the errors of the past in the future, we are still accountable for what we have already done.
-This usually involve doing something positive to atone for previous misdeeds (e.g. a judge may ask a thief to pay a fine or do some community service to make amends for the crimes commited).
+This usually involve doing something positive to atone for previous misdeeds (e.g. a judge may ask a thief to pay a fine or do some community service to make amends for the crimes committed).

 Forgiveness is not something we can just expect or demand from those we have wronged without going through the above process, without showing some remorse, without making some effort.